 As this is a nature park (and it’s Washington), you can expect to encounter a lot of green grass, bushes and more while you visit the park.
 It’s best to come prepared with sturdy walking shoes (preferably waterproof) and a rain jacket most times of the year.
 You can bring your children or even pets to walk with you enjoy a peaceful walk.

 Mission Creek Nature Park Trail

 The more adventurous explorers will discover the Mission Creek Nature Trail to be rather plain when comparing it to some of the other city trails.
 The trails through Mission Creek Nature Park are not the most spellbinding that Olympia brings to the table.
 As opposed to escaping to the isolation of the forested areas, it’s more similar to wandering through a grassy wetland.
-But that is part of what makes Mission Creek so nice… it’s unique and enjoyable in it’s own way.
+But that is part of what makes Mission Creek so nice, it’s unique and enjoyable in its own way.

 Mission Creek is not without its charms.
 The recreation center is worked around a sizable swamp in the middle and you will see endless deer trails leaving the human trail to get down to the wetlands.
 Although it’s not the most scenic walk you’ll ever take, it can be quite the pleasurable stroll, especially if it’s close to where you live.
-In the end, Mission Creek Nature Park is a great place to get a quick trip through nature and see some of the local wildlife.
+Mission Creek Nature Park is a great place to get a quick trip through nature and see some of the local wildlife.

 Mission Creek Park is located at 1700 San Francisco Ave NE, Olympia, WA 98506.
 The park itself is surrounded by shops, roads and the theater, so it’s not like you’re tromping through the woods with no one around.
 But it is fairly quiet and a good place to get a walk in.